 Skip to main content

-Jason Raylesberg advises clients on a variety of privacy, data security and consumer protection issues arising from the use of personal information.
-In particular, he regularly counsels clients on their compliance obligations and risks relating to state, federal, and international laws, including the California Consumer Privacy Act, Health Insurance Portability and Accountability Act (HIPAA), Gramm-Leach-Bliley Act, and General Data Protection Regulation.
+Jason Raylesberg advises clients on a wide range of privacy and data security issues with a focus on health information and the health care industry.
+Clients in the pharmaceutical, biotechnology, medical device, consumer goods, and technology sectors rely on Jason to help further their commercial objectives while reaching regulatory compliance.
+He regularly counsels clients on their compliance obligations and risks relating to state, federal, and international laws, including the Health Insurance Portability and Accountability Act (HIPAA), 21st Century Cures Act, Washington My Health My Data Act, California Consumer Privacy Act, and General Data Protection Regulation.
+Jason routinely helps clients launch new products and services involving emerging technologies, including those regulated under new artificial intelligence (AI) regulatory frameworks such as the Colorado AI Act and EU AI Act.
 He also helps companies navigate their legal obligations in the aftermath of a security incident or data loss.
 Jason acted as an in-house advisor to a U.S. biotechnology research corporation during a secondment to the company's Privacy Office.

 Jason is a graduate of the University of Michigan Law School, where he was an editor of the Michigan Journal of Race and Law.
 Prior to law school, he was a Teach for America corps member and taught eleventh grade English in the New York City public schools.